How to train for the Everest Base Camp Trek

 Here's the reason why you should take training seriously:

-• The Terrain is no Joke: The EBC trail includes steep ascents, rocky paths, and uneven steps.
+• The terrain is no Joke: The EBC trail includes steep ascents, rocky paths, and uneven steps.
 Training improves your balance, stability, and leg strength — all essential for injury-free trekking.

 • You'll be walking for Hours, Day After Day: Some days involve 6–8 hours of hiking, often uphill.
 Training builds the endurance you'll need to keep going without burning out.